Constitution-DAO/contracts/README.md

 ### What are things we might want to start doing?
 - Make proposals in PRs and we can get moving on decision making wrt governance/tokens/etc.
 - Join us for the web3 workshops with @jango (will post in #dev with more info soon)
+- No tests have been written yet for the contracts, so we could get started on that
+- It would be great to coordinate with #design-and-marketing-🎨 for a quick prototype of a minimal fundraising page

+### FAQs

+Q: The soft commit form has options for non-eth.
+Is fiat contribution even possible?

+A: Depends what platform we end up choosing.
+We're waiting to hear back from some other discussions.
+Stay tuned!